FlavioACR/FlavioACR/README.md

 I believe that the use of the correct technologies can change any business and even the life of any professional.

-I just finished my Platzi certification as BackEnd Developer with Python
+Recently I finished my Platzi certification as BackEnd Developer with Python

 ## My Tecnologys: